SignScene: Visual Sign Grounding for Mapless Navigation

+Given a constructed \method{}, we can perform sign grounding with VLMs and obtain a subgoal that takes the robot toward a given goal location $g$ (\figref{fig:reasoning}), if there exists a location corresponding to $g$ in the sign, \ie{} $\signloc[g]$.

-\textbf{Location matching.} As an \repr{} may contain more than one sign relevant to the queried goal, we match each query against all signs in the \repr{}.
-For each sign $s^i$, we match the queried location $l_q$ against the parsed locations $l_p^1...l_p^k$ using fuzzy matching score based on Levenshtein distance~\cite{Levenshtein1965spd}, and pick the highest scoring match $l_p^j$ with score $s_p^j$.
-As described in \secref{sec:representation}, we render \repr{} into $\mapsimple$, centred on the sign containing $l_p^j$.
+\textbf{Location matching.} As a \method{} may contain more than one sign relevant to the queried goal, we match each query against all signs in the \method{}.
+For each sign $s^i$, we match the queried location $l_g$ against the parsed locations $l_p^1...l_p^k$ using fuzzy matching score based on Levenshtein distance~\cite{Levenshtein1965spd}, and pick the highest scoring match $l_p^j$ with score $s_p^j$.
+As described in \secref{sec:representation}, we render \method{} into $\mapsimple$, centred on the sign containing $l_p^j$.

-\textbf{VLM grounding.} We then query a VLM to ground $l_q$.
+\textbf{VLM grounding.} We then query a VLM to ground $l_g$.
 The inputs are matched location $l_p^j$ and its associated instruction $d_p^j$, and the rendered $\mapsimple$.
 The VLM is instructed to select an implicit path frontier or an explicit navigational structure that is the closest to the location $l_p^j$, and aligned with $d_p^j$.
 The selected scene element in $\mapsimple$ is then converted to a 3D location, $\text{goal}^i$, which is associated with the matching score $s_p^j$.
 If a queried location is well-matched in multiple signs, we will choose $\text{goal}^i$ with the highest score $s_p^j$.
-This $\text{goal}^i$ can be used as the next subgoal en route to $l_q$.
+This $\text{goal}^i$ can be used as the next subgoal en route to $l_g$.

-For the benchmark evaluation we take another step.
+For the benchmark evaluation we frame the visual sign grounding problem as a multiple-choice question where path options are provided~(\figref{fig:reasoning}), for a queried location $l_g$.
 For the grounding answers $a_q^1...a_q^4$, and the timestamp $t$, we retrieve the robot's estimated pose $x_t$ and depth map $\mathcal{M}^t_{\text{depth}}$ and compute the 3D locations of the grounding answers.
 The selected grounding answer $a_q^{\text{selected}}$ corresponds to the 3D location that has the smallest Euclidean distance to $\text{goal}^i$.